top of page

 Medical supplies and equipment needed

-Our medical team have provided care or education more than 400 vulnerable people with respect to Covid so far (as at the end of 2022).
-More than 30 people died in the area - as far as we know but they weren't tested.
-Poco a Poco San Pedro has rented and borrowed oxygen machines to assist people with their breathing, as they do not want to go the hospital and believe they will die there.
+During covid, our medical team provided care or education to more than 400 vulnerable people with respect to covid.
+More than 30 people died in the area (as far as we know - but they weren't tested).
+Poco a Poco San Pedro rented (at 4,200 pesos each month), borrowed and finally bought a number of oxygen concentrator machines to assist people with their breathing, as they did not want to go the hospital and believed they would die there.

-We try to keep this page updated with the urgent supplies that are needed for health related problems in the area.
-The problem is there is no pharmacy in San Pedro Itzicán, or in any of the small villages.
-And people there can't afford medicines anyway.
+It's difficult to keep this page updated with the urgent supplies that are needed for health related problems in the area.
+There is there is no pharmacy in San Pedro Itzicán, or in any of the small villages.
+And people can't afford medicines anyway.
+But basic cough mixtures, Tylenol, vitamins are all essentials... and nursing supplies.

-The Poco a Poco medical office in San Pedro is the only local place people can go for first aid for minor ailments (they otherwise have to go to the town of Poncitlán by bus or other transport).
+The Poco a Poco medical office in San Pedro is the only local place people can go for first aid for minor ailments (they otherwise have to go to the town of Poncitlán by bus or other transport if they have the money for that).

 So this is why we are constantly in need of more supplies!

-Since Covid hit the medical sector in Mexico, many services that were available to low income families, have become unavailable.
-Their only option is to go to private hospitals or clinics.
+Since covid hit the medical sector in Mexico, some services that were previously available to low income families, have become unavailable.

-For something like dialysis, the increased cost is just not feasible for most of the people in the San Pedro area (unless they have wealthy family members in the US who can financially help them).
-Dialysis patients were typically paying 500 pesos, three times a week pre-covid.
-Now some people are having to pay 1,800 pesos for each session.
-Anti-rejection medication for renal transplant patients has also gone up from 400 pesos for a month's supply to over 1,500 pesos a month.
+For something as vital as hemodialysis, the increased cost is just not possible for most of the people in the San Pedro area (unless they have wealthy family members in the US who can financially help them).

-THESE PHARMACEUTICAL SUPPLIES ARE CONSTANTLY NEEDED BY THE BRIGADA MEDICAL OFFICE
+THESE PHARMACEUTICAL SUPPLIES ARE CONSTANTLY NEEDED BY THE MEDICAL OFFICE

 Click here to pull up a PDF file which you can print, and then take it to any Farmacia so they can help you find the items needed.